 Food Security and Nutrition

-Food insecurity and poor nutrition is grievous problem facing households caring for Orphans and Vulnerable Children (OVC) under CCUg education sponsorship.
+Food insecurity and poor nutrition is a grievous problem facing households caring for Orphans and Vulnerable Children (OVC) under CCUg education sponsorship.
 According to a needs assessment study conducted among 102 caregivers in Jinja and Mayuge district in 2017, slightly over half of them (56.9%) reported eating 1 meal in the 24 hours preceding the survey.
 Overall, 92 households (90.2%) ate 2 meals or no meal at all the day prior to the survey because they did not have enough food (90.2%).
 Forty-eight percent of respondents also mentioned that they usually eat 1 meal in their household, and 31.4% reported that some days, they don’t have a meal at all.

 Roughly half of all respondents’ identified home-grown produce as their primary source of food.
 However, nearly sixty-five did not have access to farmland, suggesting that the food insecurity they were facing could have been related to inadequate land for growing food, poor weather conditions or pests, among others.